A new inequality about matrix products and a Berger-Wang formula: Geometric remarks

 \section{Geometric remarks}

-We can observe that the main ingredients of the proof of Theorem \ref{bergerwangnuevo} were Theorem \ref{desigualdad} and Poincar\'e's recurrence Theorem.
-Therefore, if we had in another situation where an analog of inequality \eqref{eqdesigualdad} holds, then we should obtain a result similar to the generalized Berger-Wang.
+We can observe that the main ingredients of the proof of Theorem \ref{bergerwangnuevo} are Theorem \ref{desigualdad} and Poincar\'e's recurrence Theorem.
+Therefore, if we have another situation where an analogue of inequality \eqref{eqdesigualdad} holds, then we should obtain a result similar to Theorem \ref{bergerwangnuevo}.
 This is the case of cocycles of isometries of Gromov hyperbolic spaces.
 For definition and further properties of Gromov hyperbolicity see \cite{bri,papa,geodyn}.

-As it was proved in \cite[Thm.1.2]{yo}, if $M$ is a Gromov hyperbolic space with distance $d$, then there is a constant $C>0$ such that, for all $x\in M$ and $f,g$ isometries of $M$ we have
+As it was proved in \cite[Thm.~1.2]{yo}, if $M$ is a Gromov hyperbolic space with distance $d$, then there is a constant $C>0$ such that, for all $o\in M$ and $f,g$ isometries of $M$ we have

-where $d^{\infty}(h)=\lim_{n\to \infty}\frac{d(h^{n}x,x)}{n}$ is the stable length.
+where $d^{\infty}(h)=\lim_{n\to \infty}\frac{d(h^{n}o,o)}{n}$ is the stable length.

+In this context, given a probability space $(X,\mathcal{F},\mu)$ and a measure preserving map $T:X\rightarrow X$, a \textit{cocycle of isometries} of $M$ is a measurable map $A:X\rightarrow \Isom(M)$, where $\Isom(M)$ is the group of isometries of $M$, endowed with the Borel $\sigma-$algebra induced by the compact-open topology.
+We say that the cocycle $A$ is \textit{integrable} if the map $x\mapsto d(A(x)o,o)$ is integrable for some (and hence all) $o \in M$.
+In the same way as for linear cocycles, we define the family of maps $A^{n}:X\rightarrow \Isom(M)$.
+For references about cocycles of isometries, see e.g. \cite{goukar,karmar}.

 Following the same steps of the proof of Theorem \ref{bergerwangnuevo}, we can obtain the following: